Lower Limestone Coast Water Allocation Plan

 - provide rules for transferring licences and allocations, how trading of water will occur and the criteria for water affecting activity permits

-> The Minister for Environment and Water, Hon.
-David Speirs, has placed a hold on the 2018 reductions to water allocations in the Lower Limestone Coast Water Allocation Plan (LLC WAP), while a review is conducted of the science underpinning the reductions.
-The Minister has asked the South East Natural Resources Management Board (the Board) to lead the science review.
+The Minister for Environment and Water, Hon.
+David Speirs, placed a hold on the 2018 reductions to water allocations in the Lower Limestone Coast Water Allocation Plan (LLC WAP), while a review was conducted of the science underpinning the reductions.
+The science review and new risk assessment are now complete.
 Find out more.

-> Kingston Confined Aquifer Groundwater Model
+Kingston Confined Aquifer Groundwater Model

 A groundwater modelling project has been completed for the Kingston Confined Aquifer Management Area.
 This fulfils a commitment by the SE NRM Board outlined in the Lower Limestone Coast Water Allocation Plan.
 The project has resulted in a report which models a range of extraction scenarios to examine the impact of different levels of extraction on the confined aquifer.
 This work has been undertaken to assist determining the amount of water to be allocated from the confined aquifer to ensure long-term sustainable use.

 You can view the report, South East confined aquifer modelling investigations - Kingston groundwater management area, online.
 We have also prepared an information sheet which summarises the outcome of the project.